yunity-archive/foodsaving-sockets/README.md

 It's intended to be used for one way communications only:

-django app --> redis --> yunity-sockets --> client
+django app --> redis --> foodsaving-sockets --> client

 ## sessions vs users vs connections